-- Productivity: MIG welding can help you get higher productivity in the welding process as it takes less time for the high-quality weld.
+- Productivity: MIG welding can help you get higher productivity in the welding process as it takes less time for high-quality weld.
 It doesn’t leave slag behind to chip off later and welds faster.

-- Easy to learn: If you’re a beginner in welding, MIG welding can be a method that you can learn pretty fast.
+- Easy to learn: If you’re a beginner in welding, MIG welding can be a method you can learn pretty fast.
 All you need to learn is how to set the things right and handle the MIG torch correctly.

-- Faster single-pass weld: MIG welding method allows you to weld a bigger piece of metal with a single stroke or pass.
+- Faster single-pass weld: The MIG welding method allows you to weld a bigger piece of metal with a single stroke or pass.
 You can work faster as it uses a continuously fed electrode without buffering.

-- Versatile welding: With MIG welding, you can weld almost any type of metals or alloys from mild steel to thick metal.
+- Versatile welding: With MIG welding, you can weld almost any metals or alloys from mild steel to thick metal.
 If you ask, can mig welder weld aluminum?
 The answer would be yes, MIG welding can weld from 14 ga aluminum to thicker aluminum with proper shielding.